Doctor Aunty: Deepak Budki

 "My daughter, I do not undertake medical

 termination of pregnancy.
-As repentance, you have accepted your misdeed which
+As repentance, you have accepted your misdeed, which

 is more than enough under the circumstances.
 But I've some personal principles